State owners sell Germany's HSH Nordbank to buyout groups

 The bank’s regional government owners said on Wednesday they had sealed the sale to buyout groups Cerberus and J.C.
 Flowers, with investors GoldenTree, Centaurus Capital and Austrian bank BAWAG (BAWG.VI) also taking stakes.

-The purchase price for 94.9 percent of HSH - which will be renamed upon closing - was roughly 1 billion euros ($1.2 billion), they said.
+The purchase price for 94.9 percent of HSH - which will be renamed upon closing - was roughly 1 billion euros (£884 million), they said.

 The buyers had been in exclusive talks since mid-January with HSH’s owners, the German regional states of Schleswig-Holstein and Hamburg, and regional savings banks.